TRUSTED BY 3,200 WOMEN • 15+ YEARS COACHING

 Don’t just drop the weight.
 Control is where the muscle is built.

-- Lower your hips back down to the ground in a slow, controlled motion.
+• Lower your hips back to the floor in a slow, controlled motion.

-- Reset for a brief second at the bottom if needed, then drive back up for the next rep.
+• Reset for a brief second at the bottom if you need to, then drive back up for the next rep.

 Common Mistakes (And How to Fix Them)